Hacettepe-University-CMP681-2020-Spring/ir-term-project-zeynep-gokce/README.md

 ## Evaluation
-Two different evaluation metric is presented in this github folder.
+Two different evaluation metric is presented in this GitHub folder.

-### Ranking Average Precision Score for Nearest Neigbor Approach
+### Ranking Average Precision Score for Nearest Neighbor Approach

-In order to evalaute the nearest model with ranking average score, 3_ranking_average_score.py script is used under ./src folder.
+In order to evaluate the nearest model with ranking average score, 3_ranking_average_score.py script is used under ./src folder.

 ### mAP Evaluation

-To obtain the mAP evalutaion metric for each results files which is presented in the dataset,  ./eval_holidays/run_map_metric.py. script is used.
-It utilizes holidays_map.py script to apply the mAP evaluation metric on each result files.
+To obtain the mAP evaluation metric for each result files which is presented in the dataset,  ./eval_holidays/run_map_metric.py. the script is used.
+It utilizes holidays_map.py script to apply the mAP evaluation metric on each result file.